 Pay off private loans first

 Always pay off private student loans before federal loans.
 They are usually for smaller amounts than federal loans.
-More importantly, private loans typically don’t come with the same forbearance and forgiveness options available with federal loans.
+More importantly, private loans typically don’t come with the same forbearance and loan forgiveness programs available with federal loans (such as Public Service Loan Forgiveness).

 Fixed vs. variable rate loans